Binky McKenzie: Career

 “I thought he was way ahead of his time.
 He had a bit of a chip on his shoulder, because at the time, black musicians had a hard time of it.
 The openings were so few, it didn’t matter how good you were.
 But he was such an innovator on the bass.
 Binky did drugs.
 Not much, just personal use.
 But his parents got very heavy about it and called the police in (during 1968) and Binky did time.
 When he came out of the ‘nick’ (prison), he was one very, very angry young man indeed.”

 In 1969 McLaughlin also referred to this initial period of incarceration in the liner notes to ‘Extrapolation’, saying at the time he felt that Binky had been “unjustly jailed with his brother Bunny”.

 Siege at Olive Road

 On Thursday 29 July 1971 at the family home in Cricklewood, North West London, McKenzie went on a violent rampage.
 He killed his mother Edna, father Winston, and brother-in-law Richard Sims.
 All victims were stabbed multiple times.
 His younger sister Candy was also stabbed and seriously injured but survived the attack.

-Shortly after the killing spree the house was surrounded by armed police.
-McKenzie barricaded himself inside the bathroom using a variety of items including a wardrobe and two double basses.
-A siege ensued lasting four-and-a-half hours.
-A police marksman went into the attic with a CS gas gun.
-He bored a hole through the bathroom ceiling and fired a CS gas shell into the room.
-McKenzie immediately rushed out on to the landing holding a knife in each hand.
-Four policemen struggled to overpower him.
-He was eventually restrained injuring a policeman in the process.

 Sentence

 At the Old Bailey in March 1972, McKenzie was found guilty on three counts of manslaughter on the grounds of diminished responsibility.
-He was detained at Broadmoor.
-McKenzie was 24 years old at the time of the sentence.